simvux/room-reg-impl/README.md

 // config.ron
 Config(
     port: 3000,
-    timeout_seconds: 30 // never set this to below 20 if you want to support normal clients )
+    timeout_seconds: 30, // never set this to below 20 if you want to support normal clients
+    user_limits: {
+        "ip-address": 4, // set the maximum amount of room allowed by IP },
+)
 ```